Do Go On - 400 - The Millennium Dome Heist

 I've never had a tinned pie here.

-But they've got one of those in less magnitude.
+But they've got one of those in less magnet.

-Well, they've painted it green and put some little red lights on it.
+Well, they've painted a green and put some little red lights on it.

 Do you reckon they ate it first?

-It doesn't say if the can was empty or full.
+It doesn't say if the can was empty.

 Well, I mean, maybe for the weight you'd want them full,